OK Soda: Testing

-Despite a US-wide advertising campaign and intense media attention, OK Soda was marketed only in select areas, representing different demographic areas during the summer of 1993.
-Four separate can designs were used (with each test market getting all four designs).
-The Coca-Cola Corporation announced at the time that they would continually update the cans with new designs (later designs can be identified by having an explanatory tag saying that it is "A unique fruity soda").
+OK Soda was introduced by The Coca-Cola Company on April 20, 1994.
+Despite a nationwide advertising campaign and intense media attention, it was only marketed in select areas, representing different demographics, during the summer of 1994.
+Four separate can designs were used, with each test market getting all four designs.
+The Coca-Cola Company announced at the time that they would continually update the cans with new designs (later designs can be identified by having an explanatory tag saying that it is "A unique fruity soda").
 Some of the testing locations were: